Panella Law Firm accepts cases throughout Florida

 High-asset divorces in Florida create more disputes between soon-to-be ex-spouses.
 Issues such as hidden assets and misrepresentation of an asset’s true value come up often as each party fights to resolve asset disputes in their favor.

 Because of the high value and number of assets in divorces of this nature, more time is needed to come to an agreement.
-For example, the process of gathering, inventorying, and appraising all of the marital assets is often a gargantuan task in high-asset divorces; this phase is not nearly as daunting in standard divorces.
+For example, the process of gathering, inventorying, and appraising all of the marital assets is often a gargantuan task in high-asset divorces.
+This phase is not nearly as daunting in standard divorces.
+Seeking guidance from a Family law attorney in Orlando can be crucial in navigating these complexities.

 The more time it takes to resolve a high-net-worth divorce in Florida, the more legal fees each party will spend.
 So spouses preparing for high-asset divorce must be aware that the typical divorce costs will be higher than for a standard divorce, especially if there is much dispute over the assets.